LeoChenJunan/cnn-residual-comparison/readme.md

 ---

-## 四、實驗結果分析
+## Results Analysis

-Baseline 收斂較慢且準確率最低。
-Model A 因 Residual Block 提升梯度傳遞，使訓練更穩定。
-Model B 加入 Data Augmentation 與 Dropout，泛化能力最佳。
+The Baseline model shows the weakest performance in both convergence speed and validation accuracy, indicating limitations in deep feature learning without modern architectural improvements.

+Model A demonstrates improved training stability and faster convergence due to the use of Residual Connections, which help alleviate gradient vanishing problems in deeper networks.

+Model B achieves the best generalization performance.
+Although its training accuracy is slightly lower than Model A, it produces the most stable validation results, confirming the effectiveness of Data Augmentation and Dropout in reducing overfitting.

 ---

-## 五、實驗設計

-- Learning Rate：1e-3
-- Batch Size：64
-- Epoch：50

----

-## 六、專案結構
+## Project Structure

+The repository is organized as follows:

 - Baseline/
 - Model_A/